akeamc/old-blog/articles/math-works/index.md

 ## Look at it

 I tried [MathJax](https://www.mathjax.org).
 I did not like it, nor do I recommend it.
 I came across [KaTeX](https://katex.org).
 I like it.
+Actually, I have come to the conclusion that KaTeX is just like MathJax, but with a few differences:

+- It's faster! ⚡
+- You don't have to bother with an annoying right-click menu... 💨

+That's two reasons to use KaTeX.
+After all, $2>0$.

 The rendering is handled by the client.
 I tried rendering the math on the server, without any success.
 Here's a demo of what KaTeX can do: